Panel Discussion at CSUN Assistive Technology Conference 2019

 Process: Where is the biggest bang for the buck?

-People: What role does culture play?
+People: What role does culture change play?
 Where are the champions?
 Who isn’t at the table?

 Partnership: Disabled community and open source community